wp-plugins/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==

+= 1.1.91 =
+* Fix and new improved methods to download remote images on RSS feeds.

 = 1.1.9 =
 * Compatible with php 5.4.
 A really lot of Strict Standars PHP Warning and notices fixed.